addisalemseifu/react-bookstore/README.md

 # 📖  Bookstore website setup.<a name="about-project"></a>

-> This is the Connecting to the Api implimentation of Redux-toolkit and Store setup in the Bookstore-With-React Project.
+> This is a Bookstore App developed with React and Redux/toolkit that use BookstoreApi as a database and allows the user to add books and remove books from his cart.

 ## 🛠 Built With <a name="built-with"></a>